Laibasif/Lizard_abundance/README.md

-🦎 Lizard Abundance Prediction Using Random Forest Overview
+**🦎 Lizard Abundance Prediction Using Random Forest**

-This project explores the application of machine learning techniques to predict the abundance of lizards based on environmental and ecological data.
-The model used is Random Forest, which is effective for handling complex, non-linear relationships and allows for analysis of feature importance.
+**Overview**

+This project applies machine learning techniques to predict the abundance of Sceloporus lizards using environmental, physiological, and chemical features.
+By training a Random Forest Regressor, we aim to uncover the most impactful variables influencing lizard populations, while leveraging interpretability techniques such as SHAP and correlation analysis.
+The insights contribute to eco-evolutionary studies by shedding light on species-specific responses to environmental and biochemical conditions.

-🎯 Key Objectives
+**🎯 Key Objectives**

 Predict the abundance of lizards using machine learning.

 Understand the influence of various environmental and ecological features on lizard populations.

 Provide species-specific modeling and explainability insights.

-Optionally explore the effect of chemical features on lizard abundance.
+Explore the effect of chemical features on lizard abundance.

-📊 Data
+**📊 Data**

-The dataset is sourced from Dryad: 10.5061/dryad.83bk3j9nr It contains 58 rows and various features including:
+The dataset is sourced from Dryad: https://datadryad.org/dataset/doi:10.5061/dryad.83bk3j9nr

+It contains 58 rows and various features including:

 Environmental Factors: Bio1 (Annual Mean Temp), Bio4 (Seasonality), Bio6 (Precipitation), etc.